+When IE7 was designed they took the peculiar decision to split the navigation buttons into three places (if you include the home button).
 If you find yourself up in the top left wanting to reload, just click the drop-down button and select the current page (will be highlighted and have a tick-mark on the left), … Read moreIE7 Tip – Reload

 I discovered yesterday that [tag]bookmarks[/tag] in [tag]Firefox[/tag] can have no name.
 Seems pointless?
 Not if the sites have [tag]favicons[/tag]: Space saving, so you can see more, hence fewer clicks.
 The above are jazzle.co.uk, The Sketchup Components Collection, bit-tech, ebay, amazon, radiotimes.com and the default icon (for a site with no [tag]favicon[/tag]), but you knew that … Read moreFirefox Tip

 Deviance is both admired and admonished, desired and deplored.
 While growing up deviance is bad: “don’t break the rules” and good: “don’t succumb to peer-pressure”.
 During your career deviance is good: “think outside the box” and bad: “you must follow protocol”.
 So why is the word deviant so often assumed to mean criminal?

 BA has announced that it has changed its rules regarding [tag]religious[/tag] items its staff can wear.
 As with many [tag]rules[/tag] and [tag]law[/tag]s, problems only appeared because they were far too specific.
 English law has the benefit of the word ‘reasonable’, allowing sensible flexible rules.
 Had their rules simply said “non-uniform [tag]cultural[/tag] and religious [tag]jewellery[/tag] and … Read moreBA drops ban on wearing crosses